 The Change Advisory Board (CAB) in Freshservice can be used by Change Managers to get expert advice from other senior team members about new changes.
 It provides an easy way to gather insights from multiple users who could contribute to the decision and recording all of their activities and discussions properly in your service desk.

 Whenever a change is submitted for approval, the members of the CAB will get notified by email and will be asked to approve or reject the change manually.
 Once they do, the Change Manager gets to take a look at their feedback and take the final call on whether he or she wants to approve the change and proceed.
 The condition on who has to approve (any one, everyone or majority) can be selected from the drop-down 'To be approved by'.

-Quick guide to creating a Change Advisory Board in Freshservice:
+Creating a Change Advisory Board in Freshservice

 - Once you are done, click on the Save button.

 Your agents will now be able to find your new CAB in the Request for CAB Approval section inside each change.